Boundaries, Self-Worth & Communication Therapy for Expats & Digital Nomads

 • Struggling to trust yourself or know what you actually want

-Many people mistake boundaries for rejection or control — but they’re actually about connection.
+Many people mistake boundaries for rejection or control, but they’re actually about connection.
 They protect your energy so you can show up more fully and authentically in your life and relationships.

-How I Help
+How I Can Help

-Therapy for boundaries and self-worth isn’t about becoming cold or distant — it’s about learning how to stay kind without abandoning yourself.
+Therapy for boundaries and self-worth isn’t about becoming cold or distant, it’s about learning how to stay kind without abandoning yourself.
 Together, we’ll look at what makes setting limits hard and build the emotional tools to communicate clearly, even when it feels uncomfortable.

 Here’s how we’ll work together: